sudeepb02/turtlecoind-ha/README.md

 Event - *ready*
 ===

 This event is emitted when the daemon is synchronized with the TurtleCoin network and is passing all the checks we have for it.
-It returns the equivalent of a */getinfo* call to the RPC server.
+It returns the equivalent of a */getinfo* call to the RPC server with a few minor additions.

 ```javascript
 daemon.on('ready', (info) => {